 While the lack of options is a bit disheartening, GLS makes up for it by offering several different colors to guitar players.
 Currently, three tweed options are available: black, gold/brown, and red.
 All three of these colors are actually quite attractive, but we personally prefer the red.
 The gold/brown is the classic tweed coloration that one might expect classier, upscale, and old school musicians to utilize.

-These cables typically only clock in at around $20, which makes the GLS Audio Tweeds a phenomenal value.
+The GLS Audio Tweeds are a phenomenal value.
 Furthermore, these cables are rather widely available, as GLS appears to operate primarily through an online storefront.
-As of the writing of this article, GLS actually offers free shipping to customers with a United States address, as well as discounts for purchasing cables in bulk.
 When considering the quality and durability of the GLS Audio Tweed cables and the low price point, it’s pretty evident that these cables make a fantastic deal.
 If the plethora of positive reviews is any indication, more often than not, the GLS Audio Tweeds are more than enough to meet any players needs.